justquick/django-activity-stream/docs/source/follow.rst

     followers(request.user) # returns a list of Users who follow request.user following(request.user) # returns a list of actors who request.user is following

-To limit the actor models for the following relationship, just pass the model classes
+To limit the actor models for the following relationship, just pass the model
+classes:

 .. code-block:: python